 - The first sector may be booked and ticketed up to one hour prior to departure in Europe and the Middle East.
 Exception: When an economy class booking has been made more than 22 days prior to departure, tickets must be issued at least 21 days before departure.

-- oneworld member airlines offering Circle Atlantic fares include airberlin, American Airlines, British Airways, Cathay Pacific, Finnair, Iberia, Japan Airlines, LAN, Royal Jordanian Airlines and S7 Airlines.
+- oneworld member airlines offering Circle Atlantic fares include airberlin, American Airlines, British Airways, Cathay Pacific, Finnair, Iberia, Japan Airlines, LAN, Qatar Airways, Royal Jordanian Airlines and S7 Airlines.